Blackbird.AI CEO: ‘COVID-19 is the Olympics of disinformation’

 Unfortunately, the spread of disinformation is still in the exponential part of the curve.

 For its “COVID-19 Disinformation Report,” the company analyzed 49,755,722 tweets from 13,203,289 unique users on COVID-19 topics between February 27 and March 12.
 The number of tweets in this category soared as Italy implemented lockdowns and the Dow Jones plummeted.
-Of those tweets, the company found that 18,880,396 million were “inorganic,” meaning from a source that wasn’t a real person.
+Of those tweets, the company found that 18,880,396 were “inorganic,” meaning from a source that wasn’t a real person.

 Measuring the ratio of inorganic content helps the company generate a Blackbird Manipulation Index.
 In this case, the BBMI of COVID-19 tweets is 37.95%, which places it just inside the medium level of manipulation.